Montsalvat: Background

 Montsalvat is the creation of Justus Jorgensen and the work of many hands.
 Born in 1894, Jorgensen trained as an architect with a Melbourne firm of architects, Schreiber & Co.
 Later, he turned his talents to painting, enrolling at the National Gallery School of Art in Melbourne, whose principal was a leading member of the Heidelberg School of Artists, Frederick McCubbin.
 In 1917, after hearing a lecture by the artist Max Meldrum, Jorgensen decided to join the Meldrum Studio and adopt his tonalist technique.

 In 1924 Jorgensen married a medical student from Brisbane, Lillian Smith.
 In the same year the couple travelled to Europe with a group of artist friends including John and Polly Farmer, Colin Colahan and Archie Colquhoun.
 The group painted at various places on their way across Italy, Spain, France and England.
 In their travels they visited many of the great European galleries to study the old and modern masters of European painting.
 Meldrum joined the group while they were painting in Cassis, a small French village near the Mediterranean coast.
 Later, some of them moved to Paris where Jorgensen established himself in a studio at 147 Rue Broca in the 13th Arrondissement.

 He returned to Australia in 1929.
 During this period, Jorgensen enjoyed considerable success both in Paris and London, with exhibitions at several major galleries including being hung at the prestigious Royal Academy Summer Exhibition in both 1926 and 1927, a rare honor for an Australian.
 The influences of this period in Europe are apparent both in his painting and in the architecture of Montsalvat.
 Jorgensen bought a home and studio in the Melbourne bayside suburb of Brighton and later leased an old warehouse in Queen Street, Melbourne as his city studio where he could work and teach.

 In 1956 the studio had to be vacated when the building was demolished to make way for the Royal Automobile Club of Victoria (RACV).
 The Queen Street classes had attracted many students and the studio had become an important hub of intellectual and bohemian life in conservative Melbourne.
 Jorgensen had continued to accept architectural work and in 1934 while working on the design and construction of a studio in Eltham for the painter and cartoonist Percy Leason, he decided that it was here he wanted to live, and so the Montsalvat dream began.
 Jorgensen invited his students and friends to join him in Eltham where he harnessed their collective enthusiasm in the building of Montsalvat.

-Among those early students and friends were author and critic Mervyn Skipper, his wife Lena and their three children – Helen, Sonia and Matcham.
-Arthor Munday, George Charlmers, Lesley Sinclair, Sue Vanderkelen, Ian Robertson, Helen Lempriere, John Smith, John Busst and Myra Skipper.
+Among those early students and friends were author and critic Mervyn Skipper, his wife Lena and their three children (Helen, Sonia, and Matcham), Arthur Munday, George Charlmers, Lesley Sinclair, Sue Vanderkelen, Ian Robertson, Helen Lempriere, John Smith, John Busst and Myra Skipper.
 Percy Leason and his family lived next door and then there were the many friends who came to join in the work and the camaraderie of the camp.
 Two notable Australian artists said to be associated with Montsalvat were Leonard French and Albert Tucker.